isomerpages/mlaw-corp/news/press-releases/_posts/2017-02-06-transcript-of-media-interview-with-mr-k-shanumgam-minister-for-home-affairs-and-minister-for-law-on-pedra-branca-on-5feb-2017.md

 ---
-layout: post
-title: Transcript of Media Interview with Mr K Shanmugam, Minister for Home Affairs and Minister for Law, on Pedra Branca on 5 February 2017
+title: 'Transcript of Media Interview with Mr K Shanmugam, Minister for Home Affairs and Minister for Law, on Pedra Branca on 5 February 2017'
 permalink: /news/press-releases/transcript-of-media-interview-with-mr-k-shanmugam--minister-for-
-breadcrumb: Press Releases
+breadcrumb: 'Press Releases'
-collection_name: news

 ---

 6 Feb 2017 Posted in [Press releases](/news/press-releases)